arfon/em-youth-api/README.md

 ## The dashboard

 There's a nice status page that shows the status of the youths you're tracking.
+Clicking on their username shows you their last selfie/picture and location.

 ![grounded](https://cloud.githubusercontent.com/assets/4483/3142121/7c39b4d4-e9ab-11e3-81c9-64ef8682e25a.png)